Athesdrake/aiotfm/README.md

 ### Requirements

-aiotfm require python 3.5.3 or higher and [aiohttp](https://github.com/aio-libs/aiohttp).
+aiotfm require python 3.6 or higher and [aiohttp](https://github.com/aio-libs/aiohttp).

+#### Python 3.5

+You can still use aiotfm with Python 3.5.3 or higher by cloning the repository and remove the sugar syntax of Python 3.6.
+These changes are the typed variables and fstrings.
+Due to a major update in the asynchronous stuff of Python 3.5.3, aiotfm is not compatible with the previous versions of Python.

 ### Update